vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 ### My Best Friend

-I was a loner for most my end of college and graduate school.
+I was a loner for most of my end of college and graduate school.
 I was a transfer student (and this was possibly a mistake) and was plopped down into a fairly cold and challenging (to say the least) college culture that was at best lonely.
 I was a "tag along" person with random established groups of friends, and probably just invited out of pity.
 Things started looking up after I entered the work world and was living independently and finding my love of programming,